 We have financed, and intend to finance, a portion of the purchase price of our hotel investment properties by borrowing funds.
 Under our charter, we are prohibited from borrowing in excess of 300% of the value of our net assets.
 "Net assets" for purposes of this calculation is defined to be our total assets (other than intangibles), valued at cost prior to deducting depreciation, reserves for bad debts or other non-cash reserves, less total liabilities.
 Generally speaking, the preceding calculation is expected to approximate 75% of the aggregate cost of our real estate assets before non-cash reserves and depreciation.
 We may temporarily borrow in excess of these amounts if such excess is approved by a majority of the independent directors and is disclosed to stockholders in our next quarterly report, along with justification for such excess.
-In addition, we may incur mortgage debt and pledge some or all of our real estate assets so assets as security for that debt to obtain funds to acquire additional real estate assets or for working capital.
+In addition, we may incur mortgage debt and pledge some or all of our real estate assets as security for that debt to obtain funds to acquire additional real estate assets or for working capital.
 We may also borrow funds as necessary or advisable to ensure we maintain our REIT tax qualification, including the requirement that we distribute at least 90% of our annual REIT taxable income to our stockholders (computed without regard to the distribution paid deduction and excluding net capital gains).
 Furthermore, we may borrow if we otherwise deem it necessary or advisable to ensure that we maintain our qualification as a REIT for federal income tax purposes.
 However, there is no assurance that we will be able to obtain such borrowings on satisfactory terms.

 High debt levels will cause us to incur higher interest charges, which would result in higher debt service payments and could be accompanied by restrictive covenants.
 If there is a shortfall between the cash flow from a property and the cash flow needed to service mortgage debt on that property, then the amount available for distributions to stockholders may be reduced.
 In addition, incurring mortgage debt increases the risk of loss since defaults on indebtedness secured by a property may result in lenders initiating foreclosure actions.
 In that case, we could lose the property securing the loan that is in default, thus reducing the value of your investment.
-For tax purposes, a foreclosure on any of our properties will be treated as a sale of the property for a purchase price equal to the outstanding balance of the debt secured by the mortgage.
-If the outstanding balance of the debt secured by the mortgage contains cross collateralization or cross default provisions, a default on a single property could affect multiple properties.
+For tax purposes, a foreclosure on any of our properties will be treated as a sale of the property for a purchase price equal to the outstanding balance of the debt secured by the mortgage exceeds our tax basis in the property, we will recognize taxable income on foreclosure, but we would not receive any cash proceeds.
+If any mortgage contains cross collateralization or cross default provisions, a default on a single property could affect multiple properties.
 If any of our properties are foreclosed upon due to a default, our ability to pay cash distributions to our stockholders will be adversely affected.